 If any of these events prompt an ALR suspension, a police officer will confiscate your driver’s license and issue you a 40-day temporary driving permit.
 It is at this point that it’s best to hire a suspended license lawyer in Houston.
 You must request a hearing within 15 days of your arrest; otherwise, your driver’s license will be automatically suspended when the 40-day temporary driving permit has expired.

 There are other reasons your driver’s license may be suspended under the ALR program.
 For instance, some offenses under the program involving alcohol consumption strictly apply to drivers under the age of 21.
+If your license has expired then allow us to be your traffic attorney Houston.

 You may be notified by the DPS that your Texas driver’s license has been suspended, at which time it is highly recommended that you seek the assistance of a suspended license lawyer in Houston.
 It is possible that your driving privileges can be reinstated by satisfying specific requirements and paying the reinstatement fee.
 If you are a Texas motorist, the following are a few of the reasons your license could be suspended: